Jacksurfer2005/Use-LiteX-on-the-Acorn-CLE-101/README.md

 - A Molex PICOEZMATE 6 cable (ex this one).
 - 2 X 6 pin headers.
 An extra PCIe riser + SATA cable will be useful if you want to create SoCs with LiteSATA.

+# Prepare the JTAG and Serial adapters
+The Acorn exposes the JTAG pins and general purpose IOs to 6-pin Pico-EZmate connectors.
+We need to create adapters for both connectors.
+The JTAG will be used to program the FPGA and the second connector for IOs (UART in our case):

+enter image description here

+You can cut the Pico-EZmate cable in half and solder the pin-headers according to the pin mapping provided:

+enter image description here

+You can now mount the cable adapters on the board and the board on the PCIe adapters:

+enter image description here enter image description here

+If not already done, make sure to install LiteX by following the LiteX installation guide and you are ready to use LiteX your board!

+# Run LiteX-Boards example